darinbunker/HomePiSecurity/INSTALL.md

           * Hostname - Give new name: “HomePiSecurity"
           * SSH - This is very helpful to work on the pi from a different computer
     * Reboot
-    * Login with the username “pi” and the password of “raspberry"
+    * Login with the username “pi” and the password of “raspberry" (unless you change the password above)
       * You should change this password
     * Setup Wifi (this is optional if you are using a wired connection to the Raspberry Pi)
       * update `/etc/network/interfaces`